Ethiopia: War and optimism collide as Abiy Ahmed prepares to form a new government | DW | 28.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Ethiopia is holding the second phase of its belated elections this week.
-However, the embattled Tigray region remains excluded from the polls which has already handed a majority to the ruling Prosperity Party.
+However, the embattled Tigray region remains excluded from the polls that have already handed a majority to the ruling Prosperity Party.

 Prime Minister Abiy Ahmed is set to form a new government shortly after the second round of voting is complete